Keke27210/homer/README.md

 • **Advanced tags** - With Lisa, enhance your tags with dynamic features •

 # Donations
 If you enjoy Homer, please consider donating.
-I (iDroid) am a French student who develops Homer during my free time but unfortunately I cannot afford a 100% reliable and powerful hosting.
+I (iDroid) am a French student who develops Homer during my free time but unfortunately I cannot afford 100% reliable and powerful hosting.
-Even if I can always find a way to keep Homer alive, it doesn't remain a stable solution. $5 every month could allow me to rent a powerful enough machine for Homer's prosperity.
+Even if I can always find a way to keep Homer alive, it is not a stable solution.
+Just $5 a month would help me to rent a powerful machine for Homer's prosperity.
 Donators get cool perks such as higher audio quality, customizable telephone numbers and much more: if you are interested, just send `h:donate` to Homer in DMs and follow instructions.

 # Support place